expo/expo/docs/versions/unversioned/sdk/camera.md

 title: Camera
 ---

 A React component that renders a preview for the device's either front or back camera.
 Camera's parameters like zoom, auto focus, white balance and flash mode are adjustable.
 With use of `Camera` one can also take photos and record videos that are saved to the app's cache.
+Morever, the component is also capable of detecting faces and bar codes appearing on the preview.

-Only one Camera preview is supported by Expo right now.
+> **Note**: Only one Camera preview is supported by Expo right now.
+When using navigation, the best practice is to unmount previously rendered `Camera` component so next screens can use camera without issues.

 Requires `Permissions.CAMERA`.
 Video recording requires `Permissions.AUDIO_RECORDING`.